soapbox-pub/soapbox/docs/administration/install-subdomain.md

 systemctl reload nginx
 ```

-If all is well, you should be able to visit the subdomain in your browser and access Soapbox FE!
+If all is well, you should be able to visit the subdomain in your browser and access Soapbox!

 ---